 Finding privacy on a balcony, especially if you live in a large apartment complex, is a challenge plants can address.
 With the right plants, you can enjoy your time outside again without worrying about the passersby.

-The Difference Between Balcony Plants and Patio Plants for Privacy
+Balcony Plants vs Patio Plants

-You first need to understand the differences between a patio and a balcony as that affects your choices for plants and privacy.
+Before we get started, it’s important to understand the differences between a patio and a balcony as that affects your choices for plants and privacy.
 A patio is a structure anchored on the ground.
 Meanwhile, a balcony is found higher up with no ground access.

 Both structures have different shapes that you can work with.
 This article addresses balconies, whose unique features also often include rails where railing planters can be placed.
 However, balconies also bring more restrictions than patios on how you can add plants for privacy.

-Before Choosing Plants for Balcony Privacy
+Considerations Before Choosing Plants for Balcony Privacy

 Balconies are typically more limited spaces than patios, which means you’ll need to get creative with adding plants for privacy.
 Before you buy privacy plants, here are a few things to consider whether you have a balcony, patio, or both.